zlamalp/opsi-admin/README.md

 mvn gwt:run -DskipTests -Pmysql
 ```

-Login on displayed webpage and then fix the URL by adding codeserver reference to load it in devel mode.
+Login on displayed webpage and then fix the URL by adding codeserver reference to load it in a devel mode.

 If you wish to use new super-dev-mode, start also codeserver the same way: